Fakhar001/Agentic_SPC/README.md

-# Agentic SPC Results Replication Package
+# Agentic SPC Results Package

 A deterministic synthetic replication package for the results reported in the Agentic Statistical Process Control manuscript.
 The repository reproduces the healthcare laboratory turnaround-time scenario, the healthcare stress-test table, manufacturing reference tables, cross-domain comparison outputs, and the healthcare audit-ledger prototype.